 - Running from house to house while trick-or-treating or playing active games can trigger exercise-induced asthma.
-Be sure to follow your doctor's instructions about pre-treating before exercise.
+Be sure to follow your doctor's instructions about pre-treating before physical activity.

 - A crisp fall night can expose you to dramatic changes in temperature, especially if you are going from a warm environment to a cold one.
-Wear a scarf over your mouth and nose to help reduce the effects of the cold air.
+Wear a face mask if your costume doesn’t have one to help reduce the effects of the cold air.